sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 gRPC offers a modern, efficient framework for building high-performance, strongly-typed, and scalable microservices.
 With protocol buffers, HTTP/2, and support for multiple communication patterns, it has become a popular choice for internal communication in distributed systems.
 However, understanding its limitations and carefully planning schema changes are crucial for effective use.

-### Full Stack Application Development: GraphQL
+### GraphQL

-This summary delves into **GraphQL’s structure, operations, schemas, types, and resolvers**—highlighting its advantages over REST and its practical implementation in modern APIs.
+This summary delves into **GraphQL's structure, operations, schemas, types, and resolvers**—highlighting its advantages over REST and its practical implementation in modern APIs.

 ---